Why Your Toilet Has A Sewage Smell and How to Remove It

 How to Replace a Wax Ring:

-Step 1: Turn off Water to the Toilet
+Step 1: Turn off the Water to the Toilet

 Step 2: Drain the Toilet

-• Use the sponge to soak the water at the bottom of the toilet tank and squeeze out in the bucket
+- Use the sponge to soak the water at the bottom of the toilet tank and squeeze it out of the bucket.

-• Utilize the same sponge to also dry out the water at the bottom of the toilet bowl.
+- Utilize the same sponge to dry out the water at the bottom of the toilet bowl.
 Make sure you have your gloves on.

 Step 3: Remove the Toilet

-• On each side of the toilet you will find two bolts, sometimes covered with plastic caps.
+- You will find two bolts on each side of the toilet, sometimes covered with plastic caps.
 Remove the caps and loosen the toilet bolts using the wrench.

-• Using your putty knife scrape off old wax from the top of the toilet flange and the toilet outlet.
+- Using your putty knife, scrape off old wax from the top of the toilet flange and outlet.

 Step 4: Replace the Wax Ring

-• Slide the wax ring gently into the toilet outlet being careful not to deform it.
-An easier way to do it is to leave the wax ring outside in the sun for a while or dip in warm water for a few minutes.
+- Slide the wax ring gently into the toilet outlet, careful not to deform it.
+An easier way to do it is to leave the wax ring outside in the sun for a while or dip it in warm water for a few minutes.
 This helps it slide in easily.

-• An alternative to using a wax ring is installing a rubber gasket seal.
-The rubber gasket is not as messy as a wax ring and works as fine if not better.
+- An alternative to using a wax ring is installing a rubber gasket seal.
+The rubber gasket is not as messy as a wax ring and works fine, if not better.

 Step 5: Install the Toilet

-• Lift the toilet and align the two holes on its base to the two bolts.
+- Lift the toilet and align the two holes on its base to the two bolts.
 Once aligned, lower it down gently.
-A toilet is heavy and controlling its weight and aligning with bolts is not an easy task.
+A toilet is heavy, and controlling its weight and aligning it with bolts is not easy.
 Have someone help you with this detail.

-• If the bolts are protruding out too much cut the off with a hacksaw and cap them off.
+- If the bolts protrude too much, cut them off with a hacksaw and cap them off.

-And that is how to fix a toilet that smells of urine and/sewer gases.
-If you however encounter challenges anywhere while fixing it please feel free to call in a plumber.
+And that is how to fix a toilet that smells of urine and sewer gases.
+If you encounter challenges anywhere while fixing it, please feel free to call in a plumber.

-To caulk or not to caulk around your toilet is one area even plumbers don’t agree on.
-Those who oppose it says it is easier to notice when your toilet is leaking.
+To caulk or not to caulk around your toilet is one area even plumbers disagree on.
+Those who oppose it say it is easier to notice when your toilet leaks.

-Should you caulk around tour toilet then?
+Should you caulk around tour toilet, then?
 The best way to go about it is to caulk around the toilet and only leave a small opening at the back of the toilet.
-This way you can notice any toilet leaks and it is already hard to caulk the back of the toilet in any way.
+This way, you can notice any toilet leaks, and it is already hard to caulk the back of the toilet.

 Conclusion

-A toilet that smells like sewer gases or urine can greatly compromise the joy of being at home.
-Home is the one place you go to relax after a long day at work.
-If it however turns out to be a place where sewer gas and urine smells reign strong, it stops being a home.
+A toilet that smells like sewer gases or urine can significantly compromise the joy of being at home.
+Home is where you go to relax after a long day at work.
+If it, however, turns out to be a place where sewer gas and urine smells reign strong, it stops being a home.

 FAQs